TITLE 77: PUBLIC HEALTH

 A) Positive displacement feeders shall be periodically inspected and serviced.

-B) When a chemical feeder is used with calcium hypochlorite solution, to minimize sludge accumulation in the unit, the lowest practicable concentration of solution shall be used, and in no case shall this concentration exceed five percent (about 20 pounds of 65% chlorine powder in 50 gallons of water).
+B) When a chemical feeder is used with calcium hypochlorite solution, to minimize sludge accumulation in the unit, the lowest practicable concentration of solution shall be used, and this concentration shall not exceed 5 percent (about 20 pounds of 65 percent chlorine powder in 50 gallons of water).
 If liquid chlorine solution is used, the dilution with water is not critical to the operation of the unit.
-After first thoroughly rinsing with water, a small amount of mild acid solution may be fed through the unit periodically, to dissolve sludge accumulations.
+After first thoroughly rinsing with water, a small amount of mild acid solution may be fed through the unit periodically to dissolve sludge accumulations.

 l) Chlorinated Cyanurates.
 The use of chlorinated cyanurates is subject to the following requirements: